aerickt/steno-dictionaries/README.md

 ##### More consistent prefixes and suffixes

-Prefixes in this dictionary will generally be working in the background, so to speak.
+Prefixes in Lapwing will generally be working in the background, so to speak.
 They are not entries one will have to memorize, but rather come as a result of the syllabic splitting method.
 For example, "conserve" would be written out as `KOPB/SEFRB` but it is not necessary to know that `KOPB` is the "con-" prefix.

 Suffixes, however, do need to be slightly more unique as they have to be differentiated from normal words.
 Most common suffixes, however, are fairly regular and form "families" of outlines that are similar to one another.
 See [suffixes](#suffixes) for examples.

 #### Using this dictionary

-Download this dictionary by right clicking [here](https://github.com/aerickt/steno-dictionaries/raw/main/plover-base.json) and pressing "save link".
+Download this dictionary by right clicking [here](https://github.com/aerickt/steno-dictionaries/raw/main/lapwing-base.json) and pressing "save link".
 Ensure that the file is saved as json and not just a text file.
 Afterwards, it can be added to Plover's dictionary stack and `main.json` can be removed or disabled.

 > Since this page is the only place to learn the theory that comes with this dictionary, I recommend keeping it bookmarked and coming back regularly.
 If you find a quirk in the lookup tool that doesn't sit right with you, consult this page first.
 If it is still unclear to you, feel free to reach out to me, either by opening a GitHub issue on this repo, or contacting me on Discord (I am aerick#3063) through the [Plover Discord Server](https://discord.gg/NAzMz7C3wq).